Looking to get out of the substance abuse cycle?

 You might wonder: how does inpatient care differ from outpatient care?

 Read on as we tackle the subtle comparisons between the two.
 We also discuss the difference between inpatient vs outpatient costs.

-Inpatient rehabilitation lets you live at the rehab facility.
+Inpatient rehabilitation lets you live at the South Dakota rehab facility.
 It’s a great treatment option when you have severe drug or substance problems.
 It gives a safer environment for people dealing with mental illnesses.

 A rehabilitation facility eliminates all temptations and influences.
 You won’t deal with daily activities or people that may trigger your urges.
 This healthy environment promotes your recovery.